 While you’re waiting for the vet’s office to reopen or get you in for the appointment, here are a few other things to try:

-Once you get your dog in to the vet, your vet will need to run a variety of tests to determine why your dog won’t eat.
+Once you get your dog to the vet, your vet will need to run a variety of tests to determine why your dog won’t eat.
 Treatment may range from basic antibiotics to inducing vomiting to full-on chemotherapy treatments.

 Smaller dogs, dogs with less body fat, or dogs with other preexisting conditions will not be able to survive without eating for as long as a healthy, large dog.